A test-flight of our drone

 Group photo of the engineering team

 As part of my senior capstone project, I am a member of a six-engineer team developing an autonomous VTOL drone designed to transport sensitive medical biologics such as organs, blood, and antivenom.
-HAAST Autonomous is a startup founded by Rice students with the goal of fixing major inefficiencies in the medical transport system.
-Today, the process relies on private jets, ambulances, and couriers, creating excessive cost, delays, and handoffs.
+Haast Autonomous is a startup founded by Rice students with the goal of fixing major inefficiencies in the medical transport system.
+Today, the process relies on private jets, ambulances, and couriers, creating excessive costs, delays, and handoffs.
 Roughly 40% of donor organs go unused due to these inefficiencies.

 VEHICLE AND ITERATION